penalara/engineInputGHCFile/schema-doc/ghc-definitions-incompatibilities-properties-donotfinishatlastafternoonsection.md

 engineInputGHCSchema#/definitions/incompatibilities/properties/doNotFinishAtLastAfternoonSectionIfStartedAtFirstAfternoonSection
 ```

-Do not finish at last hour in the afternoon and start at the first one.
+o not finish at the last hour of the evening and start at the first.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |